Black participation in college basketball: Integration

 The 1947–48 Indiana State Teacher's College (now Indiana State University) team, coached by John Wooden, was responsible for integrating post-season collegiate basketball tournaments.

-The 1946–47 Sycamores won the Indiana Intercollegiate Conference title and received an invitation to the National Association of Intlege tourney in America.
+The 1946–47 Sycamores won the Indiana Intercollegiate Conference title and received an invitation to the National Association for Intercollegiate Basketball tournament.
 Wooden refused the invitation, citing the NAIB's policy banning African American players.
 One of Wooden's players was Clarence Walker, an African-American from East Chicago, Indiana.

 The following season (1947–48), Coach Wooden again led Indiana State to the conference title.
 The NAIB had reversed its policy banning African-American players that year; with the support of the NAACP and Walker's parents, Wooden and Indiana State accepted the invitation and led the Sycamores to the NAIB National Tournament final, losing to Louisville.
 That year, Walker became the first African-American to play in any post-season intercollegiate basketball tournament, coming off the bench and scoring eight points.

 The lifting of the ban on black players also meant the NAIB champion would be eligible for an automatic berth in the 1948 Olympic Trials.
 The higher-profile NIT and NCAA tournaments finally integrated two years later.

 The University of San Francisco Dons men's basketball team coached by Phil Woolpert was the first team with three black starters to win the NCAA championship in 1955.
-They were led by future black hall of famers Bill Russell and KC Jones and supported by a third black starter Hal Perry.
-The following year 1956 they went undefeated 29 – 0 and again won the NCAA championship even though KC Jones was declared ineligible for the NCAA tournament.
+They were led by black future Hall of Famers Bill Russell and KC Jones and supported by a third black starter Hal Perry.
+The following year 1956 they went undefeated (29–0) and again won the NCAA championship even though KC Jones was declared ineligible for the NCAA tournament.
 Black sixth man Eugene Brown replaced Jones for the tournament run.